microsoft/azuredevopslabs/labs/java/builddocker/readme.md

     ![Push Service Images Docker Compose task](images/docker-compose-push-task.png)

-1. Click on Triggers.
+1. Click on the Triggers.
 Enable the Continuous Integration trigger.
 Set the branch filter to * to trigger off commits to any branch.

     ![Enable the CI trigger](images/build-trigger.png)

-1. On the options page, set the queue to `default` so that your dockerized agent is the agent to run this build.
+1. On the Options page, set the queue to `default` so that your dockerized agent is the agent to run this build.

-1. Click the **Save and Queue** button to save and queue this build.
-Click the Queue button in the dialog and then click the link in the green bar that appears at the top to go to the live logs for the build run.
+1. Click Save and Queue to save and queue this build.
+Click the Queue button in the dialog and then click the link in the green bar that appears at the top to view the live logs for the build run.

-1. You should see a successful build.
-Click on the build number to navigate to the summary page.
+1. You should see a successful build in a short while.
+Click on the build number to navigate to the Summary page.

     ![Successful build](images/build-success.png)